JerryJeager/getfullyear/README.md

 - Fetch the current year as an integer.
 - Retrieve the sponsor of the year data.
-- Get a human-readable string representation of the year.
+- Get a string representation of the year.

 ## Installation